nvaws/labs/SAA-Lab01.md

 ssh ec2-user@<Private DNS end point of MyDBServer instance>
 ```

 Once you are in the MyDBServer, if you try pinging google.com it will fail.
 That proves that we do not have out bound internet connectivity from the instances in Private Subnets.
-You can use either use a NAT instance or NAT Gateway service to enable out bound internet connectivity from the instances in Private Subnets, remember NAT is only for outbound and Jump Servers/Bastion hosts are used for inbound remote access to the instances in Private Subnets.
+You can use either use a NAT instance or NAT Gateway service to enable outbound internet connectivity from the instances in Private Subnets, remember NAT is only for outbound and Jump Servers/Bastion hosts are used for inbound remote access to the instances in Private Subnets.

 Terminate the instance, we are simulating a disaster now!